 Then one day my little critters looked around and realized that the American culture had other plans in mind for them.
 My son made me buy a ninja costume.
 My daughter went with two other friends, all three witches.
 It’s as though society seizes pre-adolescents, shakes them by the ears, and says, “If we’re talking scary, get thee to your gender stereotype.
 Get thee there right now!”

 There they stayed, for some time.

 Now my daughter has returned to super human characters, albeit those that showcase her appeal.
 Popular culture has come to her aid via the red-headed vampire on True Blood.
 One might wonder if the rise of the vampire as Good Guy isn’t a defining trait of this early century.
 My son is again sporting quirky costumes that take a minute to figure out.
 Last year he was Pikaju, the Pokemon character, complete with red cheeks.
 Pikaju in blue jeans, that is.

 I kind of wish my daughter could still be Peter Pan, I admit.
 Don’t listen to this song or you are likely to cry.
 And my son’s costume this year, which I’m going to refrain from describing, had me shaking my head and muttering, “Well, I guess that’s comical.
 But, um, also a little offensive?”
 He promises me it was great fun.

 Your kids dive into popular culture, out of your little twig nest, and emerge wet behind the ears.
 You stand on the far bank, holding a loving but impractical towel.
 Diving birds do not need towels you silly mama!

 Happy Halloween everyone, and here’s to a wonderful weekend.
 I hope all your little Peter Pans, Ninjas, and Black Cat Fairy Witches get so much candy they can’t see over the heap.
-Or at least that they feel that way, for one night.
+Or they feel that way, for one night.